Dilumacad Underwater Tunnel – Helicopter Island

 The Tunnel was discovered in early 90’s by a japanese diver.
-Ask from your diving guide to show you the memorial plate placed at one of the entrance!
+Ask from your diving guide to show you the memorial plate placed at the entrance!
 Located at 1.5 mile from El Nido, Dilumacad Island – known as Helicopter Island, because of its chopper like shape-, is pretty famous for its cave dive sites named the Tunnel.
 This dive is on the North side and there is no mooring there.
 Due to its situation, this dive should not be attempted when there is a strong North wind.

-• The Dilumacad Underwater Tunnel: how is it?
+The Dilumacad Underwater Tunnel: how is it?

-• The Dilumacad Underwater Tunnel: diving information
+The Dilumacad Underwater Tunnel: diving information

-• Depth: 5-12 meters
+• Depth: 5-15 meters

-• Viz: 10 meters
+• Viz: 15-20 meters

 • Getting there: 15 minutes by boat

-• Best months: Nov-May.
+• Best months: Nov-May

-• The Dilumacad Underwater Tunnel: what you will see
+The Dilumacad Underwater Tunnel: Marine life

-Soft Coral • Electric Oyster • Ringed Pipefish • Sea Sponge • Black Sweeper • Coral Banded Shrimp • Scorpion Fish • Lion Fish • Map Pufferfish • Moray Eel • If you are lucky: Napoleon Wrasse
+What you can see: Soft Coral • Electric Oyster • Ringed Pipefish • Sea Sponge • Copper Sweeper • Coral Banded Shrimp • Scorpion Fish • Lion Fish • Map Pufferfish • Moray Eel • Nudibranch